 For the first time it felt dirt in its claws.
 Behind, Anihilato snapped up egg remnants and licked yolk from each fingertip.
 “Your challenge, Dan Jones.”

 It was fist-sized with blue feather-fluff.
-Its beak bore a scythe’s curve, but its eye held an innocent youth.
-Its left side bore a mess of boils and teeth, human teeth, with crowns and roots jutting at odd angles.
+Its beak bore a scythe’s curve, but its eye held innocent youth.
+Its left side was a mess of boils and teeth, human teeth, with crowns and roots jutting at odd angles.
 “Is it a bird?” asked Dan.

 “It’s a hobby,” said Anihilato.
 “My spawn are not long-lived, useful only for warmth.”